 - Canine ghost NPCs occupy your character’s NPC slot (as with living canine NPCs).
-Example: You cannot have a ghost canine NPC and a living canine NPC; you can have a ghost horse NPC and a living canine NPC.
+Example: You cannot have a ghost canine NPC and a living canine NPC; you can have a ghost bobcat NPC and a living canine NPC.

 - Ghost characters are not permitted to definitively state what the afterlife is like, or if there is one at all.

 - Anyone playing a ghost wishing to take possession of another living character must obtain permission from the character’s player.